Sharing Knowledge Is How We All Grow

 Making the decision to go back to school is a tough one: you're making a commitment of both time and money, and the education you receive will impact the rest of your life.
 With the rise in accelerated learning programs like coding bootcamps, many students are weighing the pros and cons of swapping out their master's degree for a bootcamp program.
 Which one should you pick?more

 Get this: Skills Fund is unlike any other student financing platform.
-Just look at our mission: We believe in positive Return on Education (RoE), so we don't finance students to attend crappy bootcamps.
+Just look at our mission: We believe in positive Return on Education (RoE), so we partner with schools worth your time and money.
 If a bootcamp isn't completely invested in a student's future - and there aren't proveable outcomes - we won't partner with them.more

 There are many different reasons why a student might attend a bootcamp.
 Perhaps they want to refine their existing skills, learn a new language, or dive into a new career.
 For students who are uprooting their lives to enroll in a program, a major motivator is the fact that there are thousands of well-paying jobs available to bootcamp graduates due to the current technology job shortage.
 So how much are bootcamp graduates making, and what kind of potential salary is available after those few months?
 While we're not a crystal ball, there are a number of ways that you can get an idea of what...more